 “Quaker meeting, down the road,” Phillips said.

-“Maybe we should check it out,” Hammerman said teasingly.
+“Maybe we should check it out,” Hammerman said teasingly, like it was a hot lead.
 “Tomorrow morning.”

 “Get outta here,” Phillips snapped.
 “Tomorrow morning I’m sleeping in.
 This late night surveillance wears me out.”

 “Come on,” Hammerman coaxed.
 “You could use a little church.”